Tips & Best Practices for Rules

 - Use item labels within descriptions because they generate the study specifications, for example, use “Start Date” instead of “AESTDAT”.

 Always ensure that you select Within Event Group for Rule Scope when necessary.
 This is a common reason for troubleshooting why a rule doesn’t fire as expected.

 Always use tokens when creating Send Email rules, as Vault does not store rule execution data for email rules.

 Best Practice: The Required property on an Item creates a system-generated rule (univariate) that fires whenever that Item is left blank.
 Use this as the primary check for missing data.

-For multivariate rules, such as date comparisons, date calculations, and evaluating numbers, include logic within your expression to confirm the data is not missing or null.
-If you forget to consider the missing or null case, then you may encounter server errors, or the check could duplicate the Required univariate check, resulting in multiple queries.
+For user-defined rules, include logic within your expression to confirm the data is not missing.
+If you forget to consider the scenario of missing data, then you may encounter server errors, duplicate queries, or other unexpected behavior.

 Expression & Logic